 - Travel with an AFS Volunteer 21-24 years of age with Team approval

-- Travel with the host family member who is at least 25 years of age
+- Travel with a host family member who is at least 25 years of age

-- Travel with the host family member 21- 24 years of age with Team approval
+- Travel with a host family member 21- 24 years of age with Team approval

-As AFS prefers that students not miss school, trips will be offered during winter and spring breaks as well as in June for those students who finish school early.
-While AFS prefers students not miss school, we recognize the enhancement (very similar to AFS's own bus trips 1947-1998) that Belo trips bring to our program and acknowledge that in some cases it is entirely appropriate for students to take part even if they miss some school.
-Therefore, the AFS-USA National Council recently approved an amendment to the AFS Independent Travel Policy that allows students to attend Belo and miss up to 5 days of school with host family permission and the consent of the host school and AFS-USA.
+As AFS prefers that students not miss school, trips will be offered via Belo Tours during winter and spring breaks as well as in June for those who finish school early.
+AFS recognizes the enhancement (very similar to AFS' bus trips 1947-1998) that Belo Tours bring to our program.
+Therefore, with host family and host school approval, it is permissible to miss up to 5 days of school to participate in a Belo Tour.